 within a port for the administration and operation of which the Department is responsible;

-“departmental land” means land vested in the Minister by a proclamation under section 9 or land otherwise acquired by the Minister for the purposes of this Act;
+departmental land means land vested in the Minister by a proclamation under section 9 or land otherwise acquired by the Minister for the purposes of this Act;

-“infringement notice” means an infringement notice served under section 18A(2);
+infringement notice means an infringement notice served under section 18A(2);

-“Port Authority” means a body corporate established under an Act as a port authority in relation to a port within the State.
+Port Authority means a body corporate established under an Act as a port authority in relation to a port within the State.

 [Section 3 inserted by No. 47 of 1993 s.
 19; amended by No. 78 of 1994 s.
 4.]